arathi14-coder/arathi14-coder.github.oi/docs/index.md

 ### Project Summary

-* This is the first assignment with git hub where students create their own public rep and publish it.
+* This is the first assignment with git hub where students create their own public rep and publish it